manrajstudios-spec/Multi-Agent-ChatBot/README.md

 ## App Launcher

-Yuzu can open apps or websites from user requests.
+It can open apps or websites from user requests.

 The app launcher: